astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/01-python-environment.md

 ---
-title: Computational Environments & Scientific Workflows
+title: "Chapter 1: Computational Environments & Scientific Workflows"
+subtitle: "Module 1: Python Fundamentals"
 exports:
     - format: pdf
 ---

-# Chapter 1: Computational Environments & Scientific Workflows
+%# Chapter 1: Computational Environments & Scientific Workflows
 ## Learning Objectives

 By the end of this chapter, you will be able to: